Acthar Gel, H.P.

 Acthar Gel, H.P. may also be used for purposes not listed in this medication guide.

-You should not use Acthar Gel, H.P. if you have adrenal insufficiency (Addison's disease), scleroderma, a fungal infection, herpes infection of the eyes, osteoporosis, a past or present stomach ulcer, congestive heart failure, uncontrolled high blood pressure, recent surgery, or if you are allergic to pork proteins
+You should not use Acthar Gel, H.P. if you have a fungal infection, herpes infection of the eyes, uncontrolled high blood pressure, scleroderma, osteoporosis, adrenal insufficiency (Addison's disease), a past or present stomach ulcer, congestive heart failure, recent surgery, if you are allergic to pork proteins, or if you are scheduled to receive a vaccine.

 Before taking this medicine